-- 6.1 The status of a complainant judged to be unreasonably persistent or vexatious will be reviewed by the Clerk, the Chairman of the Parish Council and the Chairman of the Complaints Committee after three months and at the end of every subsequent three months within the period during which the policy is to apply, or by the next Full Council Meeting. - 6.2 The complainant will be informed of the result of this review if the decision to apply this policy has been changed or extended.
+6.1 The status of a requestor judged to be unreasonably persistent or vexatious will be reviewed by the Clerk, the Chair of the Parish Council and the Council after three months and at the end of every subsequent three months within the period during which the policy is to apply, or by the next Full Council Meeting.

+6.2 The requestor will be informed of the result of this review if the decision to apply this policy has been changed or extended.